 A buyers agent is someone who helps a buyer (in the case of your first home, you) find the right house for them.
 They are generally paid a commission of the sales price of the home.
 While you pay for this in the total price of the house, it is the listing agent that collects it from the seller of the home.

-The buyer’s realtor has a legal duty to represent you as the buyer in the best possible way.
+The buyer’s real estate agent has a legal duty to represent you as the buyer in the best possible way.
 Their role is to help you find a house that you like (preferably love) and offer you advice and guidance through the whole home buying experience.
 This can include, finding the right home, negotiating the offer and its terms, helping you connect with other professionals such as a finding a mortgage broker, or finding a home inspector, or finding a real estate lawyer.

 A good buyers agent is also there to offer emotional support.
 Buying your first home is a big deal and you want to know you have someone who’s got your back through all of this and isn’t just in it to get a quick commission.
 An experienced agent will understand the challenges a new home buyer has and can help you along with the home buying process.
 They will also know the market and the current buying trends.
 They can help you see houses in your price range and help you to filter down the dozens of houses you will look at.

 What is a listing real estate agent?

 A listing agent is someone who is listing the seller’s home on the market.
 They are the ones who represent the seller in all matters and communicate with your buyer’s agent.

 What is a dual real estate agent?
 Understanding dual agency